mmaz/mambo_notes/docs/index.md

 2. Options for directly accessing the front camera stream in Matlab are being explored (more information to come...)
 3. The Python library [`pyparrot`](https://pyparrot.readthedocs.io/en/latest/) has [documentation on accessing the downward camera](https://pyparrot.readthedocs.io/en/latest/quickstartminidrone.html#demo-of-the-ground-facing-camera).
 Note the docs state that this is only available in wifi-mode (not bluetooth-mode).
 4. PyParrot also has a front camera example [here](https://github.com/amymcgovern/pyparrot/blob/master/examples/demoMamboVisionGUI.py)
-5. [GStreamer](https://gstreamer.freedesktop.org/documentation/), a Linux command-line-tool, supports front-camera access (including from within python)
+5. [GStreamer](https://gstreamer.freedesktop.org/documentation/), a video streaming tool, supports front-camera access (including from within python)
+    * GStreamer is available on Windows, Mac, and Linux
+    * If setting up GStreamer (and optionally, OpenCV) is cumbersome on Mac and Windows, you might consider an Ubuntu Virtual Machine.

-I (Mark) have been using GStreamer from within Python, which the documentation below will explain in some more detail.
+I (Mark) use GStreamer, which the documentation below will explain in some more detail.

-For projects using the cameras, I highly recommend starting with a few representative data-collects.
+For projects using the cameras, I recommend starting with a few representative **data-collects**.
 For instance, if you wanted to track a person, begin by recording some videos from the drone's camera.
-For instance, record some videos of one person in frame, multiple people in frame, and videos without people.
-Record videos with the drone flying or with the drone hand-carried.
+For instance, videos of: (a) one person in frame, (b) multiple people in frame, and (c) without people.
+Include videos with the drone flying or with the drone hand-carried, since some motion-blur will result.
 You can use GStreamer for all these collects.
 Then, these files can be used for exploration and testing without needing to rely on the short battery life of the drone.

 ## Installing GStreamer

-To install GStreamer on Linux, you can follow [the instructions in their documentation](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).
+To install GStreamer, you can follow [the instructions in their documentation](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).
 On Ubuntu, I used this command (taken from the above documentation):

 ```shell
 $ sudo apt-get install libgstreamer1.0-0 gstreamer1.0-plugins-base \
    gstreamer1.0-plugins-good gstreamer1.0-plugins-bad \
    gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-doc gstreamer1.0-tools
 ```

+There are also instructions for [Windows](https://gstreamer.freedesktop.org/documentation/installing/on-windows.html) and [Mac](https://gstreamer.freedesktop.org/documentation/installing/on-mac-osx.html).
+GStreamer is also available via `homebrew` on OSX which may be easier than building from source.

 ## WiFi access to the Mambo